 The Pebble deposit, which contains large amounts of copper, gold, and molybdenum, is located within the watershed.
 Pebble Limited Partnership has proposed plans to build a large open-pit mine at the Pebble deposit.
 Mining the Pebble deposit could result in discharges polluting the Bristol Bay watershed, including the same streams and wetlands that support salmon and other species.

 In 2014, EPA proposed restricting the usage of certain waters as disposal sites for mining activities “…because of the high ecological and economic value of the Bristol Bay watershed and the assessed unacceptable environmental effects that would result from such mining.”
-EPA still has not finalized a determination that would restrict disposal sites available for use by the mining project.
+The Trump administration withdrew that proposed determination in 2019.

 Previous administrationsRead more